 - Your child or children need to be under 12 (or under 17 if disabled); and

-- To qualify, both parents will have to each earn at least £120 per week (equivalent to 16 hours at the National Living Wage), but no more than £100,000 each per year (combined income in excess of £100,000 is fine).
+- Both parents will have to each earn at least £120 per week (equivalent to 16 hours at the National Living Wage), but no more than £100,000 each per year (combined income in excess of £100,000 is fine).
 Single parents have to meet the same earnings criteria.

 Here’s how Tax-Free Childcare works

 Any eligible working family can use the Tax-Free Childcare scheme – it doesn’t rely on employers offering it.
-This is really great news for the self-employed and will open up financial support to a lot of families who haven’t previously had access to childcare vouchers (which this new scheme will eventually supercede in 2018).
+This is really great news for the self-employed and will open up financial support to a lot of families who haven’t previously had access to childcare vouchers (which are now no longer available to new applicants since October 2018).

 The Childcare Choices website is where you start the application.

-Parents will be able to view accounts for all of their children at once on a simple online account.
+Parents will be able to view accounts for all of their children at once on one online account.
 Once you are signed up, you’ll need to re-confirm your circumstances every 3 months using a simple online process.